07 May Iodine: What is it +Why we need it

 Iodine Deficiency = An Unhappy Thyroid

 Two major consequences for women that have lower levels are possible infertility and poor fetal neurodevelopment.
 Because your needs are greater during pregnancy, supplements are necessary.
-Therefore, if you are planning to get pregnant in the near future is it never too early to start building up your iodine levels.
-In the JAMA, it states that iodine deficiency can cause infertility…
+Therefore, if you are planning to get pregnant in the near future is it never too early to start building up your levels.
+In the JAMA, it states that a deficiency can cause infertility…

 Compared with women with normal iodine levels or mild iodine deficiency, women with iodine-creatine ratios lower than 50 μg/g had a 46% lower chance of becoming pregnant in any menstrual cycle.